rexposadas/rexposadas.github.io/_posts/2014-06-28-nsq-plus-docker.markdown

 	-e LOOKUPD_ADDRESS=172.17.42.1:4160 \
 	rexposadas/nsqd

 Note that I am using port 4160.
 That is the port exposed when we started the nsqlookupd container.
 It is the default port for nsqlookupd.
 Take a look a the nsq [quick start](http://nsq.io/overview/quick_start.html).
-This can be changed obviously, but for now, let's keep it simple.
+This can be changed obviously, but for now, keep it simple.

 ## Testing our setup.

-One one terminal watch  nsqdlookupd.
+On one terminal watch  nsqdlookupd.
 The command below lists all the topics nsqlookupd knows.

 	watch -n 0.5 "curl -s curl http://172.17.42.1:4161/topics"